 Simple yard maintenance and a little TLC will increase your home’s curb appeal, but your choice of front door is often more important when it comes to introducing your home’s personality.

 You want your front door to reflect the overall design and theme of your home.
 You wouldn’t pick a grand set of Illusion double doors to open up a classically styled cottage, just as you wouldn’t use the traditional-look Carringbush in a modern townhouse.
+The feature front door you pick needs to go with your style!

 It seems this would be an obvious factor when deciding on a new front door, but many people fall into the trap of underestimating an entryway’s impact on curb appeal.